HomeExchange is a platform similar to Airbnb or VRBO but instead of paying for your stay with a credit card, you exchange properties.

 Earning Points

-You can easily earn points in a variety of ways like:
+You can easily earn points in a variety of ways by:

-- Opening a new account by using another member’s welcome code (mine is jazz-62f3b)
+- Opening a new account by using my welcome code ( jazz-62f3b)

 - Adding details to your profile